 5. Live confocal imaging

-NOTE: Image embryos on a spinning disk confocal microscope or equivalent.
+NOTE: Image embryos on a spinning disk confocal microscope or equivalent (Figure 2).
 A laser scanning microscope can also be used but the temporal resolution of the dynamics will be more limiting.
 Prepare the imaging settings before bringing the wounded larva, so the response can be imaged as quickly as possible after wounding.
 Neutrophils arrive to the wound within 5 min and receptors in the first arriving cells may internalize within this time frame.
 With practice it is possible to image as early as 15 min post-wounding.

 Turn on the microscope: laser, camera and computer as per manufacturer instructions.